pjkw/Portfolio/README.md

 The goal was to make a vertical slice of an RPG game.
 The setting is a fantasy medieval RPG, which would make finding assets easy for this type of game.

+The player starts by arriving from a distant land in a town port, to give a sense of entry into this world.
+There they are greeted by someone waiting for them, who takes them to the town tavern.
+This way the NPC can give a sense of direction for the player.

 ## Port Blockout

 ![](https://github.com/pjkw/Portfolio/blob/main/images/Port%20Blockout.png)